-Education Code Section 47605(c)(5)(G)
+Education Code Section 47605(b)(5)(G)

 TISCS anticipates that the Charter School will attract many students from all sectors of society.
-To create a school community that reflects the diversity of the general population residing within the District, TISCS will strive to recruit students from a range of racial, ethnic, linguistic, special education, and socioeconomic backgrounds.
+To create a school community that reflects the diversity of the general population residing within the District, TISCS will strive to recruit students from a range of racial, ethnic, linguistic, and socioeconomic backgrounds.
 TISCS will bring a sense of validation and encouragement to families from diverse and multicultural backgrounds seeking a unique educational experience.
 This mindset will assist us in our overall recruiting efforts.
 TISCS is committed to designing measurable approaches to underscore our dedication in establishing a diverse student body.
-The Charter School will maintain an accurate accounting of the ethnic and racial, English Learner, and special education balance of students enrolled in the Charter School and will use this information to determine where additional outreach efforts are needed.
+The Charter School will maintain an accurate accounting of the ethnic and racial balance of students enrolled in the Charter School and will use this information to determine where additional outreach efforts are needed.